As an OCD sufferer, what Lewis Capaldi went through is my nightmare | Ryan Coogan

 Capaldi managed to keep his composure on stage in front of tens of thousands of people, while being filmed for live national broadcast.
 He cut his set short, sure, but he still managed to give a touching and funny performance while dealing with the fact that his brain and body had teamed up to stage a mutiny against him.

-I also have a tonne of respect for the crowd, which could easily have made a bad situation a hundred times worse.
+I also have a ton of respect for the crowd, which could easily have made a bad situation a hundred times worse.
 Instead they sang along with the songs Capaldi did manage to play, they showed their appreciation for his effort, and they helped the singer leave the stage with his head held high.
 As somebody who regularly has stress dreams about the exact scenario Capaldi went through, that’s pretty much the dream scenario.

-From one clone to another, I hope Lewis manages to overcome this bout with his mental health, and get back to doing what he does best – causing people I’ve never met to come up to me in bars and tell me how much they like “Someone You Loved”.
+From one clone to another, I hope Lewis manages to overcome this bout with his mental health and gets back to doing what he does best – causing people I’ve never met to come up to me in bars and tell me how much they like “Someone You Loved”.

 And making music too, I guess.